 Review of Winnipeg Beach: Leisure and Courtship in a Resort Town, 1900–1967 by Dale Barbour.
 Labour / Le Travail 72, no. 1 (2013): 351-353.

 “Manufacturing Landscapes: Place and Community at Glen Bernard Camp, 1924-1933.”
 Histoire Sociale/Social History 45, no. 89 (May 2012): 79-113.

 “A Transnational History of the American Canoe Association.”
-Blog post for niche-canada.org.
+Post for niche-canada.org.
 6 November 2011.

 “Producing and Consuming Spaces of Sport and Leisure: The Encampments and Regattas of the American Canoe Association, 1880-1914.”
-Blog post for niche-canada.org.
+Post for niche-canada.org.
 15 March 2011.